karlospn/testing-entra-app-registration-process-using-terraform/README.md

-# **Testing Microsoft Entra App Registration process using Terraform**
+# **Testing Microsoft Entra ID App Registration process using Terraform**

-This repository presents a common scenario designed for testing the app registration process in Microsoft Entra (aka.
+This repository presents a common scenario designed for testing the app registration process in Microsoft Entra ID (aka.
 Azure Active Directory) using Terraform.

 # **Scenario Details**

 The following scenario is outlined:

 - **Payments API**
-  - Exposes 2 scopes:
+  - It exposes 2 scopes:
-    - _payment.write_ scope.
-It requires admin consent to be used.
+    - A ``payment.write`` scope.
+It requires an admin consent to be used.
-    - _payment.read_ scope.
+    - A ``payment.read`` scope.
   - It has 2 app roles:
-    - A _Reader_ role.
+    - A ``Reader`` role.
+It can be assigned to both users and applications.
-    - An _Admin_ role.
+    - An ``Admin`` role.
+It can be assigned to both users and applications.

 - **Bookings API**
   - Consumes the Payments API through a **Client Credentials** flow.
-    - Acquires an access_token from the Entra `/token` endpoint and utilizes it to gain access to the Payments API.
+    - Acquires an access token from the Entra `/token` endpoint and uses it to gain access to the Payments API.
-  - Has the Payments API _Reader_ Role assigned.
+  - It has the Payments API ``Reader`` Role assigned.

 - **FrontEnd SPA**
-  - A Single Page Application.
-    - Utilizes an **Authorization Code flow with PKCE** to obtain an access token and uses it to access the Payments API.
+  - A Single Page Application that utilizes the **Authorization Code flow with PKCE** to acquire an access token and make calls to the Payments API.
-  - The FrontEnd SPA app is granted permission only to request the `payment.read` scope.
+  - The FrontEnd SPA app is granted permission only to request the `payment.read` scope from the Payments API.

 - **User Permissions**
-  - Two users are registered in my Entra:
+  - Two users are registered on my Microsoft Entra ID tenant:
-    - John.
-    - Jane.
+    - John and Jane.
   - Jane holds a `Reader` role in the Payments API app.
   - John possesses an `Admin` role in the Payments API app.

-# **Scenario Authorization Diagrams**
+# **OAuth2 Authorization Diagrams**

 The following diagrams shows the authorization flows we're building within this repository.

 ## **Bookings API Client Credentials Flow**

+- The Bookings API uses a Client Credentials Flow to acquire an access token from Microsoft Entra ID, utilizing it to invoke various methods within the Payments API.

 ![client-creds-flow](https://raw.githubusercontent.com/karlospn/testing-entra-app-registration-process-using-terraform/main/docs/testing-entra-with-terraform-client-credentials.png)

 ## **FrontEnd SPA Authorization Code flow with PKCE**

+- The FrontEnd SPA uses an Authorization Code flow with PKCE to acquire a token from Microsoft Entra ID, utilizing it to invoke various methods within the Payments API.

 ![auth-code-flow-with-pkce](https://raw.githubusercontent.com/karlospn/testing-entra-app-registration-process-using-terraform/main/docs/testing-entra-with-terraform-auth-code-flow.png)